 The AC reviews, on behalf of the Board, the Bank's internal financial controls to identify, assess, manage and monitor financial risks and to review the bank's internal control systems.
 The AC also reviews the annual and interim financial statements, discusses matters raised by Internal Audit and the external auditors and ensures that audit recommendations are implemented accordingly.

-During the year, four AC meetings have been held.
+During 2022, four AC meetings were held.